FreeCAD/FreeCAD-documentation/wiki/Python_Development_Environment.md

     FreeCAD.Console.PrintMessage(numberOfMonths)
 ```

 We now have two breakpoints (although one is commented out) and two FreeCAD global variables in use.
 There is no practical limit to the global variables available from FreeCAD so there is no need to economise unnecessarily.
-We can now produce the following on the console:
+We can now produce the following on the console   *

 ```python